JoshMusira/WAW-Technology/README.md

 ### Frontend requests use the wrong API

 Set `VITE_API_URL` in `Frontend/.env` and restart the frontend development server.
 Vite environment variables are read when the development server or production build starts.

-## License

-The project does not currently declare a public license.
-Confirm the intended licensing terms before distributing it.